-Our Highway Network is one of our largest and most valuable publically owned assets with a current replacement value of over £2 billion.
+Our Highway Network is one of our largest and most valuable publicly owned assets with a current replacement value of over £2 billion.
 It connects residential dwellings with businesses and places of interest for visitors which all form a vital contribution towards the social, environmental and economic well-being of Medway.

 The Highway Network, through infrastructure and investment, plays a key role in both supporting the council’s regeneration programmes and our vision of Medway becoming a leading Waterfront University City.

 We have aimed to always improve our understanding of the role the Highway Network performs through capturing better data and management practices.